Retirees should understand how required minimum distributions (RMD) are calculated.

 Young and the Invested on MSN

-Have $500,000 in retirement accounts?
-This is your required minimum distribution (RMD)
+Are you age 73 or older with $500,000 in taxable retirement accounts?
+This is your required minimum distribution (RMD).

 This article discusses what your RMDs might be if you have $500,000 tucked away in your retirement accounts.
 I'll also ...